Preemptive Scheduling

 Accomplishments

-You have started to learn about control and status registers which is the key CPU support for operating systems.
-You will touch more CSRs in later projects.
-You have also finished reading earth/cpu_intr.c, grass/kernel.s and half of grass/kernel.c in egos-2000.
+You have started learning about control and status registers, which are key CPU support for operating systems.
+You will see more CSRs in the next few projects.
+You have also finished reading earth/cpu_intr.c, grass/kernel.s, and half of grass/kernel.c in egos-2000.